-It’s also quite important to read and understand the 10 Principles of Burning Man prior to your arrival.
-These 10 principals are what should guide your actions during your time in Black Rock City.
+It’s also quite important to read and understand the 10 Principles of Burning Man before your arrival.
+These 10 principles are what should guide your actions during your time in Black Rock City.

 4. Decide How Long You Want to Attend Burning Man

 How long do you think you can handle Burner life on the playa?
 Some people choose to go for the entire week, others just go for the weekend.
-You’ll want to determine the amount of time to spend at Burning Man to plan for your meals, your water, and to take the appropriate amount of time off of work.
+You’ll want to determine the amount of time to spend at Burning Man to plan for your meals and your water.
+Also, you need to take the appropriate amount of time off of work.
 Your entrance ticket gives you access for the entire week.

-We went for over a week, from Saturday to the following Monday and I personally found it to be WAY too long.
-If I ever go to Burning Man again it will be for no more than 4 days.
+We went for over a week, from Saturday to the following Monday.
+I personally found it to be WAY too long.
+If I ever go to Burning Man again, it will be for no more than four days.
 Nick, on the other hand, would happily stay in Black Rock City for the entire week.

 Also, don’t forget you’ll need an extra travel day (or two) to get to Burning Man and to get back home after you leave the festival.
 Traffic both entering and leaving Black Rock City can be horrendous so give yourself plenty of extra time to make the journey.